DataHackerAsim/Clinical-Genomics-Variant-Annotation-Pipeline/README.md

 ## 📑 Project Overview

 This repository contains the data, workflow, and results for a clinical genomics variant annotation pipeline.
-The objective of this project is to simulate a clinical diagnostic workflow by taking raw patient genetic variants (VCF format) and annotating them with clinical significance, phenotypic traits, and computational pathogenicity scores.
+The objective of this project is to simulate a clinical diagnostic workflow by taking raw patient genetic variants (in VCF format) and annotating them with clinical significance, phenotypic traits, and computational pathogenicity scores.

-This project bridges the gap between raw genomic data (Whole Exome/Genome Sequencing) and actionable medical insights by leveraging industry-standard genomic databases.
+This project bridges the gap between raw genomic data (from Whole Exome/Genome Sequencing) and actionable medical insights by utilizing industry-standard genomic databases.

 ---

 ## 🔬 Clinical Variants Analyzed

-The following six pathogenic variants (rare and common genetic disorders) were selected for analysis.
+The following six pathogenic variants (comprising both rare and common genetic disorders) were selected for analysis.
 They represent different inheritance patterns and systemic impacts:

 | Disease / Condition | Gene  | Variant (Consequence) | dbSNP ID | Inheritance |
 |--------------------|-------|------------------------|----------|------------|